Paul Hastings

-Paul Hastings LLP is a global law firm that represents a client base in finance, M&A, private equity, and litigation.
+Paul Hastings LLP is an American multinational white-shoe law firm with more than 1,000 lawyers in 24 offices throughout North and South America, Europe, and Asia.
+The firm represents a client base in finance, mergers and acquisitions, private equity, private credit, and litigation.

 The firm specializes in white collar and government disputes, energy, infrastructure, and intellectual property.
-Paul Hastings has been ranked on The American Lawyer’s A-List for eleven consecutive years, in 2020, was named Transatlantic Firm of the Year at the British Legal Award, and in 2021, Most Impressive Investigations Practice of the Year at the Global Investigations Review Awards.
-Paul Hastings is widely known as one of the foremost anti-union law firms in the United States, regularly representing employers in organized labor-related litigation and combating union organizing campaigns.
+Paul Hastings is ranked as one of the most prestigious law firms in the United States.

 History

 Paul Hastings was founded in Los Angeles in 1951 by Lee Paul, Robert Hastings, and Leonard Janofsky.
-Over the years, Paul Hastings expanded its size and geographic reach to meet client needs.
-Today the firm’s Wall Street client base has made New York its largest office.
-The firm maintains a strong presence in key financial and business capitals around the globe, including in California and throughout Asia, Europe, Latin America and elsewhere in the United States.
+Its largest office is in New York, with additional offices elsewhere in the United States and throughout Asia, Europe, Latin America.

 As of October 2022, the chairman of the firm is Frank Lopez.
-Over the last two decades, Paul Hastings has been a market leader in financial growth having more than tripled its profits per partner to become one of the largest and strongest law firms in the world.
+Over the last two decades, the firm more than tripled its profits per partner to become one of the largest law firms in the world.
 Over this period, the firm has had the largest profit per partner growth in the highest-grossing half of the Am Law 100.